jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 - **Content editor skill gaps**—when content editors add content in a CMS it may be that they have misunderstood that using return to add items to a newline does not create a list, but it might visually appear to look like one to them in previews etc
 - **Markdown/other language confusion**—in some content language formats, such as markdown, lists can be added by using the hyphen to indicate a list item, and these are then translated into correct list markup.
 It could be that somebody has mistakenly tried this thinking it might be the case.

 Educating content editors on using semantic markup can be an important part of ensuring that semantic, accessible content is being added to a site.
-Despite designing and building an accessible expereince, this work could be undone by fundemental knowledge gaps when adding content such as blog posts, case studes etc if they are handled through a CMS.
+Despite designing and building an accessible experience, this work could be undone by fundemental knowledge gaps when adding content such as blog posts, case studes etc if they are handled through a CMS.
 Link text, image alt text, heading structure, correct element usage, etc can all have detrimental effects on a persons expereince.

 If the importance of using semantic and accessible elements and structure is lost on somebody, it can be useful to remind people that it can have many benefits.
-Jemery Keith has a interesting thought on
+Jeremy Keith has a interesting thought on

 ### Lists and Safari "list"-itis